 NOTICE: Do not splice the high-voltage wiring.
-Voltage in the system is in the range of 216 to 397 volts.
+The high-voltage system contains 330 volts DC.
 Damage may occur to equipment added to the system.

-The high-voltage traction battery (HVTB) is a 216-397 volt DC source connected in a floating ground system.
+The high-voltage traction battery (HVTB) is a 330 volt DC source connected in a floating ground system.
 The battery receives, stores and delivers high-voltage electrical power when required.
 It contains the traction battery control module (TBCM), which controls the higher functions of the battery.
 The TBCM also estimates the state of charge, estimates the power available, estimates the power it can absorb and controls the battery temperature.
-The TBCM controls the battery temperature by activating or deactivating the fans contained within the HVTB and by activating or deactivating the air conditioning system for the HVTB.
+The TBCM controls the battery temperature by activating or deactivating the fans contained within the HVTB.